Yr Aran Circuit

 2. Follow the Lon Gwyrfai (not to be confused with the other Lon Gwyrfai between Caernarfon and Waunfawr) as it passes Llyn y Gader on a wide causeway, complete with overkill eyesore mesh fence and then through Beddgelert Forest and on to Beddgelert.
 There are a few highlights, mainly when you leave the plantations and the track finds some ancient woodlands.
 These are few and far between, unfortunately.
 Nevertheless, this makes a pleasant enough route between these villages and one that can be used to extend walks from Moel Hebog or the Nantlle Ridge.

 3. After the precisely measured 7.6km you’ll arrive in Beddgelert, which makes a convenient lunch stop.
-To continue onwards, you’ll need to cross the car park opposite the WHR station that’s exceptionally well hidden if you’re trying to do this route in reverse, and turn left on the main road.
+To continue onward, you’ll need to cross the car park opposite the WHR station that’s exceptionally well hidden if you’re trying to do this route in reverse, and turn left on the main road.
 Turn right after a 100m or so down past the Tanronnen Inn (or through the inn, via the bar which is the author’s recommended route) and the public conveniences and you’ll cross a footbridge.

 Turn left at the bridge and you can follow the Glaslyn up to Llyn Dinas via a quiet lane and well built footpaths.It’s straightforward enough, with 200m on a footpath, then a couple of kms on a quiet back road.
 Follow this as far as Sygyn Copper Mine where the road veers left and then the path veers right and directly along the riverbank as far as Llyn Dinas.